josephkirk/GamplayTagValueSystem/README.md

     0, // Default value
     MyCharacter // Context object implementing UTagValueInterface );

+// Using the FTagValueContainer directly FTagValueContainer Container;
+Container.SetBoolValue(FGameplayTag::RequestGameplayTag("MyBoolTag"), true);
+Container.SetIntValue(FGameplayTag::RequestGameplayTag("MyIntTag"), 42);

+bool MyBool = Container.GetBoolValue(FGameplayTag::RequestGameplayTag("MyBoolTag"), false);
+int32 MyInt = Container.GetIntValue(FGameplayTag::RequestGameplayTag("MyIntTag"), 0);

+// Specify a repository when setting values Subsystem->SetBoolValue(FGameplayTag::RequestGameplayTag("Config.Feature.Enabled"), true, "Config");
+Subsystem->SetIntValue(FGameplayTag::RequestGameplayTag("Runtime.Player.Score"), 1000, "Runtime");
 ```

 ### Blueprint Usage

 1. Get the GameplayTagValueSubsystem via the function library
 2. Use the Blueprint function library to get/set tag values
+3. Use the custom "Get Gameplay Tag Value" and "Set Gameplay Tag Value" nodes for automatic type resolution
-3. Implement UTagValueInterface on actors or components for contextual values
+4. Implement UTagValueInterface on actors or components for contextual values
-4. Use data assets to configure and load tag values from data tables
+5. Use data assets to configure and load tag values from data tables
-5. Add TagValueRepositoryComponent to actors to store tag values directly
+6. Add TagValueRepositoryComponent to actors to store tag values directly

+### Custom Blueprint Nodes

+The system provides two custom Blueprint nodes for working with tag values:

+- **Get Gameplay Tag Value**: Retrieves a value for a specified tag with automatic type resolution based on the connected output pin
+- **Set Gameplay Tag Value**: Sets a value for a specified tag with automatic type resolution based on the connected input pin

+These nodes automatically determine the value type based on the pins you connect, making it easy to work with tag values of different types without having to select the correct function.

 ### Using TagValueRepositoryComponent